awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/iccv-2021-mdetr-eng.md

 ##  1. Problem definition

+Vision-language model (also called visual-linguistic  model, visio-linguistic model) grounds language understanding in corresponding visual inputs.
+For example, in case of VQA (visual question answering) problem, an instance of problem may suggest a photo of people sitting on a sofa, and ask 'how many people are in the photo?'.
+Since there are 2 modalities, vision-language model is multi-modal model.

-Existing methods for vision-language learning typically utilize a sort of black-box object detector to extract visual feature, and plug that feature to neural network, such as transformer.
+Existing methods for vision-language learning (e.g. VisualBert<sup>3</sup>, Vilbert<sup>5</sup>, LXMERT<sup>4</sup>, UNITER<sup>1</sup>) typically utilize a sort of black-box object detector to extract visual feature, and plug that feature to neural network, such as transformer.

 Downsides of these methods are 1) black-box detector's performance won't be improved and stay the same, because it won't be trained further, 2) the number of classes a vision-language model can distinguish is limited by the number of possible detections the detector can perceive, and 3) only features from bounding box of detected objects are fed into a vision-language model, not the feature of whole image, as most object detectors do extract features from regions suggested by region proposal phase.